 UNICEF calls for children with disabilities to be included in all development

-NEW YORK, 3 December 2011 – Marking the International Day of Persons with Disabilities, UNICEF today called on the global development community to focus greater attention and investment in helping children and young people with disabilities to realise their rights, and renewed the call for universal ratification of the Convention on the Rights of Persons with Disabilities.
+New York, 3 December 2011 – Marking the International Day of Persons with Disabilities, UNICEF today called on the global development community to focus greater attention and investment in helping children and young people with disabilities to realize their rights, and renewed the call for universal ratification of the Convention on the Rights of Persons with Disabilities.

 And children with disabilities are less likely to receive necessary healthcare, be taken to clinics, receive medication or be immunized.
 They are also often the last to receive information that would help them to stay safe, including how to avoid HIV/AIDS, and how to tell adults when they feel endangered.
 Such information is rarely available in formats accessible to blind or deaf children or those with intellectual disabilities.

 Discrimination against children with disabilities stems from multiple sources, including ignorance, prejudice and cultural norms, which in turn lead to stigma and entrenched social exclusion.
 Their participation is further limited by multiple barriers, including lack of access to the physical environment and to information and communication; lack of adequate legislation, lack of public policies and monitoring mechanisms; and lack of training for teachers and other service providers.

 One of the chief barriers to improving the lives of children with disabilities is the paucity of reliable data.
 When children with disabilities are not included in data collection efforts, they are equally absent from policy discussions and budget allocations.